-The project workshop introduces the students to working in 3D design, VFX and game design, through cross-discipline work paced by the development of a common project.
-An open window on the production world, made of different professional roles and specialisations that the students will get to know in-depth also through possible collaborations or simulations.
+The design laboratory introduces students to work in the field of 3D, VFX and game development, through dedicated paths marked by the development of choral projects.
+The aim is to open a window on the world of production, made up of different professions and specialisations, from motion capture to PCG, which students will get to know more deeply, through collaborations and/or simulations.

-INTEGRATED NEW MEDIA TECHNIQUES 3 (VFX-3D Spec.)
+INTEGRATED NEW MEDIA TECHNIQUES 3 COMPOSITING 2

+(VFX-3D Spec.)